-The Akraino Edge Stack technical project has been established as Akraino Project a Series of LF Projects, LLC ("Akraino Edge Stack" or, alternatively, the "Project").
+The Akraino technical project has been established as Akraino Project a Series of LF Projects, LLC (alternatively, the "Project").
 LF Projects, LLC is a Delaware series limited liability company.
 Governance for the Project is detailed within the Project Technical Charter available at akraino.org ("Technical Charter").
 This Technical Community Document is intended to provide additional operational guidelines for the Project, and is subject to the Technical Charter.
-"Akraino" is the term used in this document that refers to "Akraino Edge Stack" (full form).